 Fri Feb 14th 2020 20:00: Richmond Hall, Tomintoul

 Eclipses don’t happen very often, unless you are looking at the Demon Star.
 Join us to find out why some stars change brightness on a regular basis.
 Tabby’s star is even more intriguing.
-Some scientists think that it may be dimming because of an alien megastructure.
+Some scientists have thought that it may be dimming because of an alien megastructure.

 Sun Mar 15th 2020 20:00: Richmond Hall, Tomintoul